Mary Gibson Hundley: Background

-Mary Gibson Hundley was born on October 18, 1897 in Baltimore Maryland.
-She graduated from the "M" Street School (now known as Dunbar High School) in Washington D.C. in 1914.
-After high school, she attended Radcliffe College in Cambridge, Massachusetts where she majored in English and was active in her college theatre productions.
+Hundley was born on October 18, 1897, in Baltimore Maryland.
+She graduated from the "M" Street School (now known as Dunbar High School) in Washington, D.C., in 1914.
+After high school, she attended Radcliffe College in Cambridge, Massachusetts, where she majored in English and was active in her college theatre productions.
 After she graduated cum laude in 1918, she went on to pursue her masters in French at Middleburry College and the Sorbonne in Paris, France.

 Work and activism

 Hundley taught for two years in Baltimore before moving back to Washington D.C. where she taught English, French, and Latin at Dunbar High School from 1920–1954.
-She also taught part-time at Miner Teacher's College from 1931–1932.
+She also taught part-time at Miner Teacher's College from 1931 to 1932.
 While at Dunbar, she was chairman of the College Bureau from 1943–1949, a member of the Guidance Committee, and she organized after-school enrichment programs for students.
 From 1955–1959, she taught English and Latin at Eastern High School, and from 1959–1964, she taught at Howard University.
 After leaving Howard, she continued her career in education through tutoring students in French.

 In 1965, she published the book The Dunbar Story, 1870-1955, in which she tells the story of Dunbar High School as the first preparatory school for Blacks in the United States.

 In January 1941, the Hundleys purchased and moved into a house in a neighborhood with a restrictive racial covenant.
 Their white neighbors brought a legal suit against them and won in December of the same year.
 The Hundleys were encouraged to refrain from living in their house, and they were eventually evicted in July 1942.
 The case was later reversed by appeal one year after its initial decision.
 The case was later cited in the Shelley v.
 Kraemer, 334 US1-23 (1948) case, which established that covenants restricting use and ownership of property to whites violated the equal protection clause of the 14th Amendment.